Beefsteak Plant, Magilla Purple Perilla

 Perilla frutescens ‘Balmagpurp’

-Synonyms of Perilla frutescens (3) (Updated on 2-11-21): Ocimum frutescens L., Perilla ocymoides L., Perilla urticifolia Salisb.
+Synonyms of Perilla frutescens (3) (Updated on 11-30-21 from Plants of the World Online): Ocimum frutescens L., Perilla ocymoides L., Perilla urticifolia Salisb.

 Perilla frutescens (L.) Britton is the correct and accepted scientific name of this plant.
 It was documented as such by Nathaniel Lord Britton in Memoirs of the Torrey Botanical Club in 1894.
 It was first named Ocimum frutescens by Carl von Linnaeus and documented in Species Plantarum in 1753.